-Festivals and Traditions
+Festivals & Traditions

-From Three Kings' Day parades in January to clapping when a plane touches down on the Island, traditions are kept alive by Puerto Rico's locals year after year.
+From Three Kings Day parades in January to clapping when a plane touches down on the Island, traditions are kept alive by Puerto Rico's locals year after year.
 It's easy to find a tradition that speaks to you with endless festivals, events, and holiday celebrations from east to west and north to south.

 Art in Puerto Rico

-With colorful street murals and contemporary art museums, Puerto Rico's art scene is unique and full of history.
-The Museo de Arte de Puerto Rico (Museum of Art of Puerto Rico) in Santurce is packed with contemporary and classic pieces that date back to the 17th century.
+With colorful street murals and contemporary art museums and galleries, Puerto Rico's art scene is unique and full of history.
+The Museo de Arte de Puerto Rico (Museum of Art of Puerto Rico) in Santurce is packed with classic pieces that date back to the 17th century.
 Nearby, the Museo de Arte Contemporáneo (Puerto Rico Contemporary Museum) is not to be missed if you want a taste of the Island's modern side.
 Distrito T-Mobile offers a less traditional art space, featuring an eclectic mix of mosaics, murals, sculptures, and installations by Puerto Rican artists.
 You'll find more art in places like Ponce and Bayamón as well.
 Local art, whether it's a painting or a hand-carved figurine, is the perfect souvenir to take back home with you!

-Music and Dancing in Puerto Rico
+Music & Dancing in Puerto Rico

-Speaking of enchanting, the Island's contagious musical rhythm is sure to delight you.
-The Island's sounds range from traditional salsa to softer beats like the trova to bomba y plena, a contagious dance inspired by Puerto Rico's African roots.
-Bring your dancing shoes because the musical culture on the Island is alive, vibrant, and too good to miss.
+All year-round, you can experience Puerto Rico's tropical flavor through the music that blankets the Island.
+Music in Puerto Rico ranges from traditional salsa to softer beats like the trova to bomba y plena, a contagious dance inspired by Puerto Rico's African roots.
+Bring your dancing shoes because the musical culture on the Island is alive, vibrant, and too good to miss!